 Detailed financials for stocks on U.S. exchanges, includes stock quotes (20 min delay) and S&P Industry Surveys.
 Use Corp Records for capitalization, subsidiaries, capital expenditures, R&D expenditures, bond descriptions, dividends, etc. and Stock Reports for Beta, S&P Credit Rating, % institutional ownership, ratios, analyst opinions, etc. Tip: Use Simple Search to find company.
 In results, note numerous links to the left leading to detailed info.

 Best for international company financials & news.
 Tips: Choose the Companies/Markets tab at the top, then Company right below that to search for company info.
 Note links on left to detailed reports.
-Instruction: Video on company info in Factiva (Ignore access info at beginning).
+Instruction: Video on company info in Factiva (Ignore first 25 seconds of video).
 EMU students & faculty only Limited to 6 simultaneous users

 Need stock charts?
 This may be the site for you.
 Besides current quotes & recent news on a stock, this site provides advanced charts.
 Users can customize charts with comparisons to indexes or with various technical analysis studies.
 Good coverage of international financial markets, options, exchange traded funds, & futures.
 Much free info available without registering.
 Some features are subscription-only, like real time streaming quotes & portfolio features.